kooscode/srgh-matrix-trinity/README.md

 #### POST (BLUE)
 - There are 20 post bit 1 HIGH/LOW toggles that I counted during RESET LOW period
 - I refer to these HIGH/LOW rising and falling edges as "post counts", 1 count each per edge
-- Then there are 10 post counts before the DEBUG pin goes HIGH
+- Then there are 10 post counts before the DB2G3 pin goes HIGH
-- Post count 10 is likely post bus message 0xD8 (BL Decrypt) and DEBUG HIGH is likely CPU slow down
+- Post count 10 is likely post bus message 0xD8 (BL Decrypt) and DB2G3 HIGH is likely CPU slow down
 - After 1 more post pin toggle at post count 11 there is the ~5ns pulse on RESET line
 - It is highly likely that post count 11 is post message 0xDA (SHA signature verify)
 - The RESET pulse right after post count 11 is likely the `memcmp` glitch
-- The DEBUG line goes HIGH again right after the the glitch pulse, likely indicating CPU speed up
+- The DB2G3 line goes HIGH again right after the the glitch pulse, likely indicating CPU speed up
-#### DEBUG (ORANGE)
+#### DB2G3 (ORANGE) (Marked as DEBUG in trace)
-- The DEBUG pin on the South Bridge has a single long HIGH/LOW period during a RESET cycle
+- The DB2G3 pin on the South Bridge has a single long HIGH/LOW period during a RESET cycle
 - It is highly likely that this is what controls CPU slow down and speed up
 - I disconnected this pin and the time between post count 10 and 11 was WAAAAAY less..
-- This told me that DEBUG HIGH at post count 10 is for sure CPU slow down and LOW is speed up at count 11
+- This told me that DB2G3 HIGH at post count 10 is for sure CPU slow down and LOW is speed up at count 11
 #### SDA & SCL (GREEN & YELLOW)
 - The I2C bus has a bunch of traffic, but after a number of RESET cycle captures, I found a pattern!
-- Right after the DEBUG line goes HIGH, there is always a `0xCD,0x04,0x4E,0x08,0x80,0x03` message
+- Right after the DB2G3 line goes HIGH, there is always a `0xCD,0x04,0x4E,0x08,0x80,0x03` message
-- Right after the DEBUG line goes LOW, there is always a  `0xCD,0x04,0x4E,0x80,0x0C,0x02` message
+- Right after the DB2G3 line goes LOW, there is always a  `0xCD,0x04,0x4E,0x80,0x0C,0x02` message
 - These two messages are identical except for th last 3 bytes, so they must be related!
-- more captures by disconnecting the DEBUG pin had none of these messages
+- more captures by disconnecting the DB2G3 pin had none of these messages
-- Confirmed DEBUG HIGH/LOW is for slowdown/speedup and it triggers these I2C messages
+- Confirmed DB2G3 HIGH/LOW is for slowdown/speedup and it triggers these I2C messages
-- So, instead of using the DEBUG pin, injecting these messages directly on the I2C should have same effect
+- So, instead of using the DB2G3 pin, injecting these messages directly on the I2C should have same effect

 ## Glitching the XBOX 360 and running unsigned code!!!